ic3-software/ic3-reporting-api/doc/Overview.md

 ### Embedding icCube Dashboards

-The public API allows for embedding the icCube Dashboards into an existing Web application.
+The API allows for embedding the icCube Dashboards into an existing Web application.
+This API allows for a two ways communication between the host application and the icCube Dashboards.

 The API documentation is available [here](./embed/Overview.md).